George-Edih/cs1302-ce01/README.md

 By the end of this exercise, you will have a directory hierarchy similar to the one seen below.
-You will use a variety of Unix commands to create this heirarchy step-by-step. **NOTE:** you do not need to create this hierarchy before moving on.
+You will use a variety of Unix commands to create this heirarchy step-by-step. **NOTE: you should not create this hierarchy before moving on.** We provide the heirarchy here so you can reference it as you work and to show where we are headed.

 ```
 exercise1